SmalkiGroove/heroes-expansion/doc/HEROES.md

 Blood Mistress - Beastmaster

 - All Blood Witches in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 - Build the Sacrificial Pit in the town where the hero is recruited.
+If it is already built, add Witches and Minotaurs to recruit.
 - Starts with Innate skill Vampirism.

 Starting Skills